Article published October 2021 and updated May 2023.

 Actually, there are two systems for nearly every aspect of life.
 Depending on which side you live, you will be assigned to different electricity, utility, postal, phone and citizen services.
 You can imagine how much it costs the city each year to maintain the necessities of a divided city.
 And that is what Mostar still is.

 In 2020, municipal elections were held for the first time in 12 years to vote for city council.
-This was the first step towards a democratic state.
+This was decided by the European Court of Human Rights, ECHR, after a complaint was filed by a resident.

-It might come too late, many locals argue.
-Corruption and high unemployment especially among younger citizens has led to hundreds of thousands of them to leave the country.
+Corruption and high unemployment especially among younger citizens has led to hundreds of thousands to leave the country.
 Combined with the mass relocation during the war, the current population has been narrowed down to 100.000.

 It is a small number in relation to the size of the land.